ratin42/Matcha/README.md

 This project is about creating a client side rendering dating website.

-This project was made with [@ratin](https://github.com/ratin42) who worked on the frontend,
+This project was made with [@hlombard](https://github.com/hlombard) who worked on the Backend,
-</br>while I've been focusing on the backend.
+</br>while I've been focusing on the Fromtend.

 </br>